leezhenghui/leezhenghui.github.io/_posts/2018-12-01-io-strategy-dive-into-libev-libeio.md

 - <img src="{{ site.url }}/assets/materials/inside-libev-libeio/child-convertor.png" alt="child-convertor" width="110" height="50">

   Unix signals child process termination with `SIGCHLD`, the ev\_child actually initail a ev\_signal and listen on SIGCHLD, generate/consume child event accordingly.
 In libev implementation (L2466, childcb method), try to avoid in-lined loop in the callback method, instead puting a sig\_child event to event pending queue to make sure the childcb are called again in the same tick until all children have been reaped.
-Refer to the workflow details in later of this post.
+Refer to the workflow for the details in later of this post.

 - <img src="{{ site.url }}/assets/materials/inside-libev-libeio/async-convertor.png" alt="async-convertor" width="110" height="50">